Texas State Highway 95: History

 The route was designated on April 21, 1924 along a route from Taylor to Elgin.
-On April 6, 1932, it extended south to Hochheim, replacing SH 109, and extended north to Temple, replacing part of SH 2B.
-On July 15, 1935, the section from Elgin to Flatonia was cancelled, creating a gap.
+On April 6, 1932, it was extended south to Hochheim, replacing SH 109, and extended north to Temple, replacing part of SH 2B.
+On July 15, 1935, the section from Elgin to Flatonia was cancelled as it was not fully built, creating a gap.
 On February 21, 1937, the section from Elgin to Bastrop was restored, partially closing the gap.
 On February 9, 1939, the road had already been improved from Elgin to Sayersville and this completed the connection to Bastrop.
 The Works Progress Administration funded the $109,000 relief project.

 On September 26, 1939, the section from Yoakum to Hochheim was transferred to SH 111, and the section from Flatonia to Yoakum was renumbered to SH 297, eliminating the gap.
 On November 20, 1939, before signage was changed, SH 297 was changed back to SH 95, creating a gap between Flatonia and Bastrop.
 On May 29, 1941, the section of SH 95 from Flatonia north to Smithville was restored as a temporary route and SH 95 was concurrent with SH 71 between Bastrop and Smithville, closing the gap.
 The temporary route later became the permanent route because TxDOT could not construct a more direct route for SH 95 from Bastrop to Flatonia.
 On November 24, 1978, the section from SH 53 to SH 36 in Temple was cancelled and transferred to Loop 363.